-A game turn ends when the players finish the action cycle (either by executing 5 actions each or if all three passed in a row).
-If no player fullfills the victory conditions, players pay fleet maintenance costs, control supply of their legions.
-A new turn begins by collecting income.
+A game turn ends when the players finish the action cycle (either by executing 5 actions each or if all five pass in a row).
+Players pay fleet maintenance costs, check supply of their legions and check victory conditions.
+If no player fulfills the victory conditions a new turn begins by collecting income.